raycast/extensions/extensions/mittwald/README.md

 ## How to get the mittwald API token

 Learn [here](https://developer.mittwald.de/de/docs/v2/api/intro/#ein-api-token-beziehen) how to generate a mittwald API token.
-Readonly tokens are sufficient for this extension.
+As of now a token with **write access** is required (mittwald is currently fixing this).

 ## Showcase